Red Hen Publications

 We also need to remember that Reggie’s parents clearly loved him, and there is no reason to suppose that this love was not returned.
 Once he knew he had got himself marked for execution, he left home and never returned to Grimmauld Place lest he be followed and put his family in danger, too.
 And if his father was already dead, he would not want to endanger his mother as well.

 Frankly, we don’t really know why Regulus would have bolted from what was probably one the most secure houses in the UK, but the fact is that he did bolt.
 Rowling tells us so, right there in the books (ETA: and then later pretended she hadn’t), and we have no choice but to accept this information as it is given.
 He was young.
 He may have panicked.
-I’m not convinced that we will ever be filled in on the details.
+I wasn’t convinced that we would ever be filled in on the details.

 And if Reggie stole the Horcrux from the cave, and passed it to Kreachur to hide, while he was actually on the run, he probably never managed to get to any place secure enough, long enough to summon Kreachur and have him bring him the Horcrux so he could destroy it, for fear that he might be overtaken before he could do it, and it might fall back into Voldemort’s hands.